Are you up for the challenge of working in one of the top 5% of schools nationally for progress? If so, we want you!

 - GCSE Maths and English (or equivalent) Grade C or above

-- Using ICT to support students’ learning
+- Experience of using various ICT packages and software (ideally Google Suite) to support students’ learning

 Baysgarth School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 The successful applicant will be required to apply for enhanced disclosure from the DBS.